roelderickx/ogr2osm/README.md

     #     field_names.append(feature_def.GetFieldDefn(i).GetNameRef())
     # ---
     # note 2: reproject is a function to convert the feature to 4326 projection
-    # with coordnates in traditional gis order.
+    # with coordinates in traditional gis order.
 However, do not return the
     # reprojected feature since it will be done again in ogr2pbf.
     def filter_feature(self, ogrfeature, reproject):
         return ogrfeature